kiboschool/course-c4s-writing/src/communicating-for-success/non-verbal-communication.md

-# Non verbal communication
+# Non-Verbal Communication

-*Estimated Time: xx hours*
+*Estimated Time: 4 hours*

 ---
+## Introduction
+(Insert video from instruction that introduces the concepts of the week and explains any assignments)

 ## Learning Outcomes